Symptoms of a Bow in Need of a Rehair

 This is typically a symptom of one of two things:1.
 The player has applied too much rosin.

-When determining whether or not the issue is excessive rosin on a customer's bow, we do a visual inspection of the bow hair.
+To determine if there is excessive rosin on a bow, we do a visual inspection of the bow hair.
 A bow with excessive rosin will have very, very, very

 However, if the rosin build-up is too excessive, we may have to recommend a rehair to offer a fresh start.
 2. The bow needs a rehair.